 A few different types of cancer start in the thyroid – a gland just above your collarbones in your neck which produces hormones.

-The most common type is called papillary carcinoma, which tends to affect younger people,
+The most common type is called papillary carcinoma, which tends to affect younger people, especially women.

 Treatment for thyroid cancer has a high success rate.
 But it’s still really important to get checked out if you have any symptoms you’re worried about.